shashwot2/Slashydbot/README.md

 # Slashydbot
-A discord bot running on discord.py that I made for fun.
+A discord bot running on discord.py.

 To run you need to clone the repo/Download then run it on python